Last Updated on 31 January, 2023 by Samuelsson

 If you buy 50 units, then by your volume, you will not have any influence on the market, but if you decide to buy 500 units at once, then the remaining sellers, seeing increased demand, will raise the price.

-In summary, depth of market (DOM) is a measure of the market’s ability to absorb huge market orders without affecting the price of the asset significantly.
+Dom trading or depth of market (DOM) is a measure of the market’s ability to absorb huge market orders without affecting the price of the asset significantly.
 The greater the quantity of those orders, the deeper or more liquid the market is considered.
 DOM informs traders of the number of shares that they can buy or sell without causing price changes.
 If a market is highly liquid with large groups of buyers and sellers, the market is usually deep, and executing a large order will not cause significant price changes.
 Conversely, if the depth of a market is low, a large number of orders will move the market price more considerably.

 Thus, you should take the liquidity or DOM of a security into consideration, especially when placing large-size orders.
 When the market is not sufficiently deep, you might need to break down a large order into several small pieces and execute each at a different price level.
 If it is a buy order, the price level will move up one at a time every time a batch of orders is executed; if it is a sell order, the price will gradually decrease.
-Neither of the cases is favorable to investors.
+Neither of the cases of dom trading is favorable to investors.